opendnssec/SoftHSMv2/WIN32-NOTES.md

 # WIN32 Specific Notes

-Works and checked on Visual Studio 2010 C++ Express, should work with any Visual Studio 2010 or 2012 Desktop.
+Works and checked on Visual Studio 2010 C++ Express, should work with any Visual Studio 2010, 2012 or 2013 Desktop.

-OpenSSL in ssl directory at the same level, Botan in btn, if you want Debug versions you need ssl+dbg and botand.{lib,dll}.
+OpenSSL in ssl directory at the same level, Botan in btn, CppUnit in cu, if you want Debug versions you need ssl+dbg, botand.{lib,dll} and cppunitd*.
 Note openssl.exe should be in the PATH for cryptotest.exe.

 win32+openssl and win32+botan, flags in config.h, solution file in softhsm2.